 - To shape the dough into bagels, gently roll each piece of dough into a log shape using the palms of your hands.
 Then pinch the ends of the dough logs together to form circular bagel shapes.
 Another option is to simply roll each piece of dough into a smooth ball and make a hole in the center using your fingers.
 Then gently flatten the dough into a bagel.

-- Once the water is boiling, add in some baking soda and/or sweetener and stir to dissolve.
+- Once the water is boiling, add in 1 tbsp baking soda and/or liquid sweetener and stir to dissolve.
 Add enough sweetener to give the water a brown tint.

 - Transfer the bagels to the boiling water and allow them to cook for 30 seconds on each side.